Noroff-FEU-Assignments/project-exam-2-ToppHestmark/notes.md

 ### Todos

+- [ ] Caching the properties on home page
 - [ ] Loading spinner when fetching API
 - [ ] Configure fonts
 - [ ] Error handling pages and forms